-- " ZKB's Aaa backed ratings are already positioned at the highest possible level and cannot be upgraded. - " While upward pressure on the bank's standalone creditworthiness is highly unlikely, given the expected strain from the coronavirus crisis and the a1 BCA being positioned at the high-end of its peer group, a BCA upgrade could result from a combination of materially reduced concentrations risks, significantly higher profitability and an outsized shift in funding towards granular deposits.
+- " ZKB's Aaa backed ratings are already positioned at the highest possible level and cannot be upgraded. - " While upward pressure on ZKB's standalone creditworthiness is highly unlikely with the a1 BCA being positioned at the high-end of the bank's peer group, a BCA upgrade could result from a combination of materially reduced concentrations risks, significantly higher profitability and an outsized shift in funding towards granular deposits.